ripper121/AW9523/README.md

-# AW9523
+# AW9523 is a 16 I/O Port-Expander
 #### What is it?
-AW9523 is a 16x I/O Port-Expander.
+AW9523 is a 16 I/O Port-Expander.
 Very cheap and easy to use with Arduino.

 Arduino Library: [Github](https://github.com/adafruit/Adafruit_AW9523)